equinox-jj/GithubUserApps/README.md

 # GithubUserApps
-GithubUserApps is an application that can Search and Displaying the details of a User github. this apps is written in Kotlin with MVVM Architecture, RXJava, Kotlin Coroutines, ROOM Database, Retrofit, and Data Store Preferences to saving the Dark/Light Theme Value.
+GithubUserApps is an application that can Search and Displaying the details of a User github. this apps is written in Kotlin with MVVM Architecture, RXJava3, Kotlin Coroutines, ROOM Database, Retrofit, and Data Store Preferences to saving the Dark/Light Theme Key-Value.

 # Features:
 * Using MVVM (Model-View-ViewModel) Architecture.